 Step #4: Fry them in a cast-iron skillet or another thick-bottomed pan until deeply browned on both sides, about 3-4 minutes on the first side and 2-3 minutes on the second.
 Check they are cooked through.

-- Place on kitchen towels to absorb the excess fat and keep warm while you fry the next batches.
+Place them on paper towels to absorb the excess fat and keep warm while you fry the next batches.

 Can you bake them?

-- Place the Romanian meatballs on a baking sheet lined with baking paper spray them lightly with cooking oil.
+Place the Romanian meatballs on a baking sheet lined with parchment paper, and spray them lightly with cooking oil.
 Bake in the preheated oven at 400ยฐF/ 200ยฐC for 25-35 minutes, turning and lightly spraying with oil at half time.

 Storage